Pondidum/presentations/es-serverless-slack/slides.md

 * one lambda per aggregate root to process events
 * views stored as json in s3
 * static site loads s3 objects
+* n.b., not really using the event storage for anything yet